 Working in a channel shared with external organisations is similar to using other channels in Slack.
-You can identify a shared channel by the diamond icon next to the name in your channel list.
-Here are some other things to expect when working in channels that you’re sharing.
+You can identify these channels by the diamond icon next to the name in your channel list.
+Keep reading to learn more about what to expect when working in channels that you’re sharing.

 View a member's profile

-When a member from an external organisation sends a message in a shared channel, you'll see their profile photo and certain fields in their profile with their organisation's Slack icon in the bottom right corner.
-You can view their profile, but you won't be able to see any status that they've set in their workspace.
+When a member from an external organisation sends a message in a channel that you're sharing, you'll see their profile photo with their organisation's Slack icon in the bottom right corner.
+You can view certain fields in their profile, but you won't be able to see any status that they've set in their workspace.